-- For Linear Engineering Assets, actions are focused on improving the flood resilience of the stormwater system through proactive maintenance, evaluating future projected precipitation impacts to the system, and applying lot-level runoff controls.
+- For Linear Engineered Assets, actions are focused on improving the flood resilience of the stormwater system through proactive maintenance, evaluating future projected precipitation impacts to the system, and applying lot-level runoff controls.
 Other specific short-term actions include preparing road signage and traffic signals for increased power outages and maintaining stormwater management ponds in dry summer conditions. - For Water Infrastructure, actions relating to flood management are important in reducing risks to the sanitary system.
-Otherwise, continued emergency response and increased surveillance planning are recommended to help reduce the worst impacts of flood risks to water infrastructure if issues can be detected and repaired quickly. - For Parks and Natural Heritage, actions focus on preventing and repairing debris hazards through proactive landscape maintenance. - At Facilities, actions relate to ensuring sufficient cooling capacity in critical buildings as temperatures and heatwaves increase, ensuring backup power is in place at facilities as needed, inspecting domed (bubble) roofs proactively and after high wind events, and considering flood preparedness and drainage systems of facilities.
+Otherwise, continued emergency response and increased surveillance planning are recommended to help reduce the worst impacts of flood risks to water infrastructure if issues can be detected and repaired quickly. - For Parks and Natural Heritage, actions focus on preventing and repairing debris hazards through proactive landscape maintenance.
+An important recommendation from this study is to incorporate natural capital assets into asset management planning so that these can be monitored, maintained, and protected, and the benefits to climate adaptation and mitigation can be measured. - At Facilities, actions relate to ensuring sufficient cooling capacity in critical buildings as temperatures and heatwaves increase, ensuring backup power is in place at facilities as needed, inspecting domed (bubble) roofs proactively and after high wind events, and considering flood preparedness and drainage systems of facilities.